Weaver ant: Genera and species

+Description

+Oecophylla have 12-segmented antennae, a feature shared with some other ant genera.
+The mandibles each have 10 or more teeth, and the fourth tooth from the tip is longer than the third and fifth teeth.
+The palps are short, with the maxillary palps being 5-segmented and the labial palps being 4-segmented.
+The mesonotum is constricted and (in dorsal view) narrower than the pronotum and propodeum.
+The node of the petiole is low and rounded.

 Distribution and habitat

 O. longinoda is distributed in the Afrotropics and O. smaragdina from India and Sri Lanka in southern Asia, through southeastern Asia to northern Australia and Melanesia.
 In Australia, Oecophylla smaragdina is found in the tropical coastal areas as far south as Broome in Western Australia and across the coastal tropics of the Northern Territory down to Yeppoon in Queensland.

 Colony ontogeny and social organization

 Weaver ant colonies are founded by one or more mated females (queens).
 A queen lays her first clutch of eggs on a leaf and protects and feeds the larvae until they develop into mature workers.
 The workers then construct leaf nests and help rear new brood laid by the queen.
 As the number of workers increases, more nests are constructed and colony productivity and growth increase significantly.
 Workers perform tasks that are essential to colony survival, including foraging, nest construction, and colony defense.
 The exchange of information and modulation of worker behaviour that occur during worker-worker interactions are facilitated by the use of chemical and tactile communication signals.
 These signals are used primarily in the contexts of foraging and colony defense.
 Successful foragers lay down pheromone trails that help recruit other workers to new food sources.
 Pheromone trails are also used by patrollers to recruit workers against territorial intruders.
 Along with chemical signals, workers also use tactile communication signals such as attenation and body shaking to stimulate activity in signal recipients.
 Multimodal communication in Oecophylla weaver ants importantly contributes to colony self-organization.
 Like many other ant species, Oecophylla workers exhibit social carrying behavior as part of the recruitment process, in which one worker will carry another worker in its mandibles and transport it to a location requiring attention.